ankorstore/yokai/docs/modules/fxmetrics.md

 ### Metrics registration

-Even if convenient, it's recommended to NOT use the [promauto](https://github.com/prometheus/client_golang/tree/main/prometheus/promauto) way of registering metrics, as promauto uses a global registry that leads to data race conditions (especially while testing).
+Even if convenient, it's recommended to NOT use the [promauto](https://github.com/prometheus/client_golang/tree/main/prometheus/promauto) way of registering metrics, as it uses a global registry that leads to data race conditions (especially while testing).

 You can instead register your metrics collector with the `AsMetricsCollector()` function: